Low-Fat Diet: Why Fat-Free Isn't Trouble-Free

-- "Fat-free" foods must have less than 0.5 grams of fat per serving.
+- "Fat-free" foods must have less than 0.5 gram of fat per serving.

 - "Low-fat" foods must have 3 grams of fat or less per serving.

-- "Reduced-fat" foods must have at least 25% less fat than their traditional counterparts.
+- "Reduced-fat" foods must have at least 25% less fat than regular versions of those foods.

 - "Light" foods must have either 1/3 fewer calories or 50% less fat.

-The problem is that sometimes "fat free" is also, well, taste free.
-And to make up for that lack of taste, food manufacturers tend to pour other ingredients -- especially sugar, flour, thickeners and salt -- into the products.
-That may boost the calorie content.
+Sometimes "fat-free" is also, well, taste-free.
+And to make up for that, food makers tend to pour other ingredients -- especially sugar, flour, thickeners, and salt -- into the products.
+That can add calories.

-Plus, if the foods aren't that appealing, they may lead to overeating to make up for the lack of satisfaction.
+Plus, if the foods aren't that appealing, they may be less satisfying, so you may eat too much of them.

 When it comes to health, the type of fat you eat may be more important than the amount of fat you eat.

-Keeping the amount of fat in your diet down to about 30% is still important, but what's also important is that you're eating the right kind of heart-healthy fats, the "good fats."
+Keeping the amount of fat in your diet down to about 30% is still important.
+But what's also important is that you're eating the healthier fats, sometimes called "good” fats.

-"Bad" fats include the saturated fats found in animal products (beef, pork, butter, and other full-fat dairy products).
-Even worse are trans fats, found in the hydrogenated and partially hydrogenated oils often used in commercial baked products, fast food, and processed foods.
+Those don't include saturated fats, which are found in animal products (beef, pork, butter, and other full-fat dairy products), or artificial trans fats, found in hydrogenated and partially hydrogenated oils.

 Choose lean cuts of meat and fish, and low-fat dairy products, and eliminate trans fats from your diet as much as possible.